space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 - **Repositories** are essentially just folders where you can use Git to make changes and keep track of changes made.
 Local repositories are repositories you have on your computer, and remote repositories are repositories that live on websites like [GitHub](https://github.com/space-wizards/space-station-14).
 Repositories are made up of a lot of branches.
 - **Remotes** are names for and links to remote repositories that your local repository can use.
 - **Submodules** are repositories that are located inside another repository.
 - **Forks** are repositories that are based on another repository.
-If you're going to make a pull request to the SS14 repo, you need to fork it first.
+If you're going to make a pull request to the SS14 repository, you need to fork it first.
 - **The working tree** is just every file and folder and what not that's in the repository.
 - **Staging** means adding (with `git add`) changes from your working tree into the "staging area", where some actions can be performed on it
 - **Commits** are snapshots of the repository's working tree at a given time.
 Basically a save point.
 A "commit" is just a list of files that have been changed from the last commit, and the changes that are "committed" are the changes that you've "staged".